matomo-org/developer-documentation/docs/generated/master/Piwik/Site.md

 - [`__construct()`](#__construct) &mdash; Constructor.
 - [`setSites()`](#setsites) &mdash; Sets the cached site data with an array that associates site IDs with individual site data.
 - [`setSitesFromArray()`](#setsitesfromarray) &mdash; Sets the cached Site data with a non-associated array of site data.
+- [`getMinMaxDateAcrossWebsites()`](#getminmaxdateacrosswebsites) &mdash; The Multisites reports displays the first calendar date as the earliest day available for all websites.
 - [`__toString()`](#__tostring) &mdash; Returns a string representation of the site this instance references.
 - [`getName()`](#getname) &mdash; Returns the name of the site.
 - [`getMainUrl()`](#getmainurl) &mdash; Returns the main url of the site.